NakraniKrupali/MERN_TaskTracker_App/README.md

 # MERN_TaskTracker_App

-- In this app i have to add a backend and database to the app and make it fullstack.
+- In this app i have to add a backend and database to the privious completed Task Tracker app and make it fullstack.